Theory of Communication Efficient Quantum Secret Sharing: Universal CE-QTS schemes based on Staircase codes

 In the scheme given by \eqref{eq:enc_qudits_univ_d}, the combiner can recover the secret by accessing $k$ parties (from case (ii) when $i=k$ in the proof of Lemma \ref{lm:recovery}).
 So, by no-cloning theorem, the remaining $k-1$ parties in the scheme should have no information about the secret.
 Thus, this scheme satisfies the secrecy property.
 With these results in place we have our central contribution.

 \begin{theorem}[Staircase construction for universal CE-QTS] The encoding given in \eqref{eq:enc_qudits_univ_d} gives a $((k,n=2k-1,*))$ universal CE-QTS scheme with the following parameters. \end{theorem} We can compare this universal CE-QTS scheme with the scheme from Corollary \ref{co:ramp-univ-ceqts-constn}.
 (Refer Table \ref{tab:contributions}.)
 Both give the same values for the parameters $w_j/m$ and $CC_n(d)/m$.
-Though the scheme based on Staircase codes gives a better bound on the dimension of the qudits, the concatenated construction could give a smaller secret size for $n<2k-1$.
+However the concatenated construction could give a smaller secret size for $n<2k-1$.